SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval

 \subsection{Representing Image and Text}

-\paragraph{Image Encoder.} To obtain a discriminative representation of the image we use a standard convolutional neural network (CNN).
-Since CNNs encode visual concepts with increasing abstraction over the multiple layers, we hierarchically extract multiple feature maps from the CNN to encapsulate information across different granularities.
-Concretely, the resultant visual feature pyramids $F_{q}$ and $F_{t}$ for the query and the target image respectively can be represented as,
+\textbf{Image Encoder:} CNNs are well known to encode visual concepts with increasing abstraction, generally, becoming finer as we progress over levels.
+Following the similar idea, in our method, we propose to sample out two granularities of embeddings: Low-Level features and High-Level features.
+Furthermore, in Section~\ref{sec:ablations} we provide an analysis on levels as used in our method and related efforts.
+Concretely, the resultant visual features $\mathcal{F}_{q}$ and $\mathcal{F}_{t}$ for the query ($I_{q}$) and the target image ($I_{t}$) respectively, are computed as,

-Here, $I_{q}$ and $I_{t}$ represent the query and target images respectively; $F_{q}$ and $F_{t}$ the feature pyramids and $V_{q}^{\ell}$ represents the $\ell^{th}$ feature map from the $L$ levels of the feature pyramid.
-Throughout the text, we refer to any level in the feature pyramid as $\ell \in [1, L]$.

-\paragraph{Text Encoder.} Here, we use a GRU~\cite{GRU} followed by $L$ parallel fully connected layers to generate $L$ number of text embeddings corresponding to the visual feature map at each scale.